allanLAS/Blog/README.md

 # PITCH
-This is a blog web application
+This is a blog web application written in Python

 # Author
 Allan Lumumba